Over 235 charged so far: What we know about the Capitol riot arrests | WSGW 790 AM & 100.5 FM

 Where did they come from?

 The alleged rioters come from at least 42 states outside of Washington, D.C.
 Among those arrested whose home states were known, the most were from Texas, with 24 Texans charged so far.
-Pennsylvania and Florida had 19 residents arrested each, New York had 18, California had 12 and Ohio had 11.
+New York had 21 residents arrested while Florida and Pennsylvania each had 19.

 How many worked in law enforcement?